 - How is your company perceived in the eyes of prospective drivers?

 - Are they happy with their decision?
 If not, will they consider coming back to give your fleet a try?

-With all of the data available in your applicant tracking system such as Tenstreet or EBE, you have the ability to look at this information by recruiter, by previous experience, by geography, etc. to determine if any trends appear by the various demographics and how you can adjust your recruiting strategy accordingly.
-You will be able to coach each recruiter on their own individual opportunities to improve as well as addressing the overall strategy for the entire department.
+With all of the data available in your applicant tracking system such as Tenstreet or EBE, you have the ability to look at this information by recruiter, by previous experience, by geography, etc. to determine if any trends appear in the various demographics and how you can adjust your recruiting strategy accordingly.
+You will be able to coach each recruiter on their own individual opportunities to improve as well as address the overall strategy for the entire department.